 Brian De Palma‘s first Mission: Impossible film wasn’t packed with action setpieces — there are only three, really, but those three are all top-tier action filmmaking, and one of those three defined the series for years to come.
 In the two decades since, the series has been tackled by a variety of directors — John Woo, J.J.
-Abrams, Brad Bird, and now Christopher McQuarrie — each of whom with a slightly different balance of action and espionage.
+Abrams, Brad Bird, and now Christopher McQuarrie — each of whom bring a slightly different balance of action and espionage to their respective mix.

 Paramount in all the best Mission Impossible setpieces, however, is the physicality of Tom Cruise (and, at times, his co-stars) and a direct simplicity that lets Cruise and many stunt performers shine.
 We’ve examined the major action concepts in the five films in the series to find the best Mission Impossible action scenes and show-off setpieces.
 (And, OK, we’ve highlighted a couple of the worst, too.)